 We eat an awful lot of vegetables and sometimes it can be hard to get them fresh enough to last us a week (and because we live in a village I don’t want to be going shopping several times a week).

-As you will know, I have now completed the I Quit Sugar 8 week programme (more on that later in the week) and I have no plans to return to eating the white stuff!
+As you will know, I have now completed the I Quit Sugar 8 week programme and I have no plans to return to eating the white stuff!
 In fact, I don’t even crave sweet stuff now.

 However, I created this healthy crumble for occasions like last night when we had an old friend over for dinner.